MunyeongKim/Gen-AI-in-Mafia-like-Game/README.md

 3. Codes.
 We provided all types of code at once.
 You can choose how to run the game.
 - If you want to run it on GPT-4 API, run the codes and you will be available to conduct a game within a few trials.
-- If you want to run it by chatGPT-gpt4, it automatically clips each sequence's script on a clipboard.
+- If you want to run it by GPT-4 provided by chatGPT, it automatically clips each sequence's script on a clipboard.
 - If you literally aren't aware of programming and if you cannot run this file, that's okay. just use those rules, strategies, and scripts and run the games by copy and paste. (but I recommend to learn the logic of the code. there's no more than basic Python on it.)